bmeurant/technical-docs/software-architecture/api-paradigms/soap.md

     </wsdl:definitions>
     ```
     *Description: A simplified WSDL snippet defining the `GetUserDetails` operation, its input (`UserId`) and output (`UserName`) messages.*
--   **Transport Protocol**: While SOAP is technically transport-agnostic, it is almost universally transmitted using **[[communication-protocol#HyperText Transfer Protocol (HTTP)|HTTP]] POST** (or HTTPS).
+-   **Transport Protocol**: While SOAP is technically transport-agnostic, it is almost universally transmitted using **[[http|HTTP]] POST** (or HTTPS).
 This reliance on POST has significant implications, notably for caching mechanisms, as POST requests are generally not cacheable by default.

 ```mermaid
 sequenceDiagram